jordan4ibanez/G3N-Windows-Dependency-Script/README.md

 # G3N-Win64-Dependency-Script
  This is a simple script I created so Windows users do not have to fuss about with installing G3N and they can install it as easily as on Linux.

-This is designed to be run-in-place, as in you set it, run the script, and never look at it again until there's a major update.
+This is designed to be run-in-place, as in you set it somewhere you don't find gets in the way, run the script, and never look at it again until there's a major update.

+I recommend \My Documents\

 Required software: